 The nurse’s role in the fetal cardiology clinic

-To offer support and give information and advice on treatment options to families whose baby is suspected of a having a cardiac defect.
+We offer support and give information and advice on treatment options to families whose baby is suspected of having a cardiac defect.

-Following the diagnosis of fetal heart disease a thorough explanation of the heart defect is made to the family, along with a description of the anticipated neonatal course, possible surgical interventions and long term prognosis/outlook.
-Information is given in a clear non-directive manner in a way that is appropriate for the family’s needs/understanding.
+Following the diagnosis of a heart condition we can provide you with a thorough explanation of the heart defect, along with a description of the anticipated neonatal course, possible surgical interventions and long term prognosis/outlook.
+Information is given in a clear non-directive manner in a way that is appropriate to your needs.

-Following diagnosis there are many feelings parents/families may be trying to cope with:
+Following diagnosis there are many feelings you may be trying to cope with:

 Shock.
-It was probably assumed the baby would be healthy.
+It is likely you assumed your baby would be healthy.

 Grief.
-For the loss of the healthy baby they thought they were carrying and for the baby they are now carrying.
+For the loss of the healthy baby you thought you were carrying and for the baby you are now carrying.

 Anxiety.
-Worrying about what the results mean for the family and the baby.
+Worrying what the results mean to your family and the baby.

 Isolation.
-They may feel as if they are the only people this has ever happened to.
+You may feel you are the only person this has ever happened to.

 Confusion.
-They may be finding it difficult to take in the information they have been given about the problem and their options.
+You may be finding it difficult to take in the information you have been given about the problem and options.

 Information, Education and Support

-After giving parents/family information about the cardiac problem:
+After providing you with information about the cardiac problem:

-Give them written information to take away with them, including contact numbers and information about relevant support groups.
+We will provide you with written information to take away with you, including contact numbers and information about relevant support groups.

 1 baby out of 10 who has a cardiac condition will have problems with other organs or with the genes that are responsible for the development of these organs (chromosomal defects).